csc-training/julia-introduction/README.md

 | 16:15 | End of day     |  End of course

+## Lecture material usage
+Lecture material can be read directly from GitHub  using your browser.
+Just click yourself inside the `notebooks` directory.
+However, for best experience, you should open the notebooks in the notebook environment.
+Installation of `Jupyter` notebooks and IJulia for this is described below.

+For a quick introduction to the Jupyter notebook environment, see the [00_notebooks.ipynb](notebooks/00_notebooks.ipynb).

 ## Installation of Julia

 ### Quick start: using Julia on juliabox
-The simplest way to use Julia is to go to juliabox.com.
+The simplest way to use Julia is to go to [juliabox.com](https://www.juliabox.com/).
 Once you log in (e.g. with a gmail account), you can run Julia code online (on Amazon Cloud servers) via the browser-based Jupyter notebook interface without installing anything on your computer.

 Although you wouldn't want to run large computations on juliabox, it should be fine for simple homework problems.